ramonsouzarss/ramonsouzarss/README.md

 I’m Ramon Souza,

-Data Wizard | Python Developer | Continuous Learner 👓📚🚀
+Data Scientist | Developer | Continuous Learner 👓📚🚀
 <br><br>
-- 🐍 Pythonist diving into the field of Data Science and Software Engineering.
+- 🐍 Pythonist | Data Science and Software Engineering.
-- 📈 Currently, I'm working as Data Analyst and Business Intelligence consultant for third-sector organizations.
+- 📈 Data Analyst and Business Intelligence consultant.
-- ☕ Passionate about data analysis, cloud computing, and good software development practices.
-I’m always learning and eager to apply my skills in solving real-world problems.
+- ☕ Passionate about data-driven solutions, cloud computing, and good software development practices.
 - 🪖 Veteran with nine years of experience serving as a Sergeant in the Brazilian Army.

 ---